-- the existence of accounts that are more than three months past due; - knowledge or indications that the borrower meets significant financial difficulty, such that a risk can be considered to have arisen regardless of whether the borrower has missed any payments; - concessions granted to the loan terms that the lender would not have considered had the borrower not been experiencing financial difficulty.
+- the existence of arrears for at least three month; - knowledge or indications that the borrower meets significant financial difficulties, such as it is possible to conclude that there is a proven risk regardless of whether the borrower has missed any payment; - concessions granted to the loan terms, which would not have been made in the absence of financial difficulties of the borrower.

-Impairment is measured as the difference between the carrying amount of the asset before impairment and the value of its components deemed recoverable (principal, interest, guarantees, etc.).
+Impairment is measured as the difference between the carrying amount of the asset before impairment and the value of its components deemed recoverable (principal, interests, guarantees ...).